 At the age of 24, Mike is a four-year pro.
-A rising young contender at 140 pounds – ranked No. 6 by the WBO – he is a former amateur standout.
+A young contender at 140 pounds, he was an amateur standout before his debut.

-Mike stepped up to 10-round status for the first time in his last fight on April 8 in Oxon Hill, Maryland, and won a unanimous decision against Reyes Sanchez.
+Mike stepped up to 10-round status for the first time on April 8 in Oxon Hill, Maryland, and won a unanimous decision against Reyes Sanchez.

 In his last fight on November 11 in Fresno, California, he lost by second-round knockout against 2012 U.S. Olympian Jose Ramirez.